hankso/gpio4/README.md

 # gpio4
-Python module to control gpio on Linux.
+Control gpio in python on Linux.

-Improved gpio module based on Sysfs, features same as RPi.GPIO and gpio3.
+Improved version based on Sysfs, features same as RPi.GPIO and gpio3.

 Support `RaspberryPi / OrangePi / BananaPi...`

 # Attention
-Don't run this on your PC because gpios of computer CPU are usually protected.
+Don't run this on your PC because gpios of computer are usually protected.

 # Installation